wolfsdayoff/wolfsdayoff/README.md

 </br>
 i'm antisocial so i likely won't approach first and i suck at talking to people who aren't already my friends.
 </br>
-but if you want to be friends just ask me. genuinely hmu if you're a freak and a weirdo and you like offputting guys. ask for my disc.
+but if you want to be friends just ask me. genuinely hmu if you're a freak and a weirdo and you like offputting guys. ask for my discord.
 </br>
 i use slurs i can reclaim but not too often. i appreciate tone tags, but let me know if you need them because i don't use them by default.
 <br>
-feel free to cuddle, hide behind, kiss, etc. it's just pixels so i don't care.
+cuddle, hide behind, kiss, etc. is fine with me. it's just pixels so i don't care. if my pony is a character you like especially, feel free to, i think it's cute.

 ☣ **people i don't want to be friends with:**
 </br> here's some stuff i avoid or hide. i also hide freely. i don't unhide.